deib-polimi/PigeonMessanger/README.md

 ### The "@UseOnlyPrivateHere" annotation
 I created this annotation as a custom java annotation to advise developers that some attributes must be private.
 Obviously, if you want you can make every public attribute, also with this annotation, but can be very dangerous.
-As you can see in DestinationDeviceTabList (attribute deviceList) and ServiceList (attribute serviceList) there is this annotation because if you access or change this attributes without the custom logicm that i implemented in these classes, to do secure operations, you can obtain Eceptions or other problems.
+As you can see in `DestinationDeviceTabList` (attribute deviceList) and `ServiceList` (attribute serviceList) there is this annotation because if you access or change this attributes without the custom logic that i implemented in these classes, to do secure operations, you can obtain Exceptions or other problems.
 These classes remap list's indexes, add/set object without duplicates and in a particular way, that is very necessary to this software.
 Every time that you want to change something here, you should create a secure method to manage these attributes.

 ### P2pDestinationDevice, a WifiP2pDevice abstraction